lpatalas/ShowColumns/docs/Show-ChildItemColumns.md

 ### -FollowSymlink

+Only supported on PowerShell Core.
+On PowerShell Desktop this parameter is ignored.
 See `Get-Help Get-ChildItem -Parameter FollowSymlink`.

 ```yaml
 Type: SwitchParameter